-Aicha Evans, age 47, has been a director of Autoliv since February 2015.
-Ms. Evans is currently Corporate Vice President of the Platform Engineering Group and General Manager of the Wireless Platform Research and Development Group at Intel Corporation.
-In these roles, she is responsible for driving platform engineering for multi-comm products and platforms, including modems, RF, Wi-Fi, GPS, Bluetooth, NFC, FM, LTE, WLAN/WWAN as well as emerging wireless technologies.
-Previously, she was the general manager of the Intel Mobile Wireless Group where she managed the engineering, software, hardware, strategic planning, and product test teams responsible for providing wireless connectivity ingredients and solutions for all Intel platforms.
+Aicha Evans, age 48, has been a director of Autoliv since February 2015, and is a member of the Audit Committee and Compensation Committee.
+Ms. Evans is currently senior vice president and general manager of the Communications and Devices Group at Intel Corporation.
+In this role, she is responsible for driving wireless engineering for multi-comm products and Intel platforms, including modems, RF, Wi-Fi, GPS, Bluetooth, NFC, FM, LTE, WLAN/WWAN as well as emerging wireless technologies.
+Previously, she was the general manager of the Intel Mobile Wireless Platform Research and Development Group, where she managed the engineering, software, hardware, strategic planning, and product test teams responsible for providing wireless connectivity ingredients and solutions for all Intel platforms.
 Prior to Intel, Ms. Evans spent 10 years in various engineering management positions at Rockwell Semiconductors, Conexant and Skyworks.
 Ms. Evans received a bachelor's degree in computer engineering from The George Washington University.

 The Board believes that Ms. Evans brings to the Board valuable experience gained through service in senior management positions in a number of technology and software companies and extensive knowledge of the technology industry.
-Her skills and knowledge from within the technology industry support her re-election to the Board.
+Her skills and knowledge from within this industry support her re-election to the Board.

-Leif Johansson, age 64, has been a director of Autoliv since February 2016.
+Leif Johansson, age 65, has been a director of Autoliv since February 2016, and is a member of the Compensation Committee and Nominating and Corporate Governance Committee.
 From 1997 to 2011, Mr. Johansson served as President and Chief Executive Officer of The Volvo Group.
-Before joining Volvo, Mr. Johansson held various positions at AB Electrolux, and served as President and Chief Executive Officer from 1994 to 1997.
+Before joining Volvo, Mr. Johansson held various positions at AB Electrolux, and served as its President and Chief Executive Officer from 1994 to 1997.
 Mr. Johansson has served as Chairman of the Board of Telefonaktiebolaget LM Ericsson since 2011 and Chairman of the Board of Astra Zeneca PLC since 2012.
-Mr. Johansson is currently a member of the board of directors of Svenska Cellulosa AB SCA; however, he has declined to stand for re-election when his term expires at the 2016 annual meeting of shareholders of Svenska Cellulosa AB SCA.
-In addition to his service on public company boards, Mr. Johansson is a board member of Ecolean AB, the Chairman of the Royal Swedish Academy of Engineering Science, a board member of the European Round Table of Industrialists, a Delegate of the China Development Forum, a member of the Board of the Boao Forum for Asia and a member of the Advisory Boards of the Mayor of Beijing and of the Governor of Jiangsu.
+In addition to his service on public company boards, Mr. Johansson is a board member of Ecolean AB, the Chairman of the Royal Swedish Academy of Engineering Science, a board member of the European Round Table of Industrialists, a board member of The Confederation of Swedish Enterprise, a Delegate of the China Development Forum, a member of the Board of the Boao Forum for Asia and a member of the Advisory Boards of the Mayor of Beijing and of the Governor of Jiangsu.
 Mr. Johansson holds a Master of Science in Engineering from Chalmers University of Technology in Gothenburg, Sweden.